 Tings-on-a-Stick then is an Asian fusion venue.
 Abbiocco does classic Italian, and the Edgewater Grill does grilled steaks and seafood, these latter two being more fine dining venues with evening dress codes.

-Chickcharnie’s Pizzeria & Grill is the most casual venue and the one opens the latest to serve patrons from the resorts’ two main drinking spots The Hog Bar and Rum Cay Lobby Bar.
+Chickcharnie’s Pizzeria & Grill is the most casual venue and the one that opens latest, to serve patrons coming from the resort’s two main drinking spots The Hog Bar and Rum Cay Lobby Bar.

-Open later still is Junkanoo Beat the resort’s main entertainment venue where guest can play billiards, foosball, table tennis and pinball, and at night: karaoke and live music, DJs and dancing.
+Open later still is Junkanoo Beat the resort’s main entertainment venue where guests can play billiards, foosball, table tennis, and pinball, and at night: karaoke and live music, DJs, and dancing.

 The beach here is small but pretty, and very clean.
 There is also a regular shuttle from the resort to the nearby Cabbage Beach.

-Warwick Paradise Island is on the city side of Paradise Island overlooking Nassau Harbour, and about about 10 minutes walk from the famous Atlantis Complex, ‘Las Vegas by the Sea’ which houses a number of casinos, nightclubs and shops.
+Warwick Paradise Island is on the city side of Paradise Island overlooking Nassau Harbour, and about 10 minutes walk from the famous Atlantis Complex, ‘Las Vegas by the Sea’ which houses a number of casinos, nightclubs, and shops.

 The journey from Nassau Airport should take around 20-30 minutes with a shuttle service available via the resort.